Online Activity Resources for Students

 You have probably participated in or seen a contest where you had to guess the number of jelly beans in a jar to win.
 Because you couldn't count all the jelly beans, you might have tried counting a small number and working out a reasonable guess or estimate from that number.
 You unknowingly used a technique common to mathematicians and scientists called sampling.
 Scientists use sampling to get an estimate of things they cannot easily count.

 This collection of adventure games for middle level students, produced by Rice University, is based on the popular television series CSI.
 In Case One, students learn about forensic analysis as they work as rookie crime scene investigators alongside characters from the television series.
 Subsequent cases require students to apply what they learned in rookie training to solve a crime.
 An educator's guide presents classroom lessons in forensics, including Sticky Fingers (understanding fingerprints); I-Witness (How reliable is an eyewitness?); and The Writing on the Wall (handwriting analysis).
 The game is available at: http://forensics.rice.edu/.

 - DIRT!
 The Movie

 There is a new film to enlighten us on the environmental, economic, social and political impacts of the ground beneath our feet.
 DIRT!
 The Movie helps further our understanding of soil and our responsibility to take care of it.
-To check out the trailer and sign up to find DIRT!
-The Movie in your community, visit DIRT!
-The Movie Web site.

 - Earth Charter in Action